-9. Future Research Problems
+414 9.
+Future research problems

 This paper investigated evolutions of random fields determined by hyperbolic diffusion equations with random initial conditions.
-Spherical random fields were modelled as restrictions of 3D solution fields to the sphere.
+Spherical random fields were modeled as restrictions of 3D solutions fields to the sphere.
 Compared to the previous publications, it resulted in a more realistic physical model.
-However, the solution field for the new model cannot be represented by using Laplace series coefficients $a{lm}(0)$ of the initial condition directly.
+However, the solution field for the new model can not be represented by using Laplace series coefficients $a{lm}(0)$ of the initial condition directly.
 The more complicated representation involves spectral measures of initial random conditions.

-Detailed studies of the solutions and their approximations were presented.
-In particular, regularity properties and temporal dependencies of solutions were investigated.
-Approximations to the SPDE solutions were proposed, and the upper bound analysis of approximation errors was provided.
-It was demonstrated that the magnitude of approximation errors is determined by the angular power spectrum $C_l$ and decreases at the rate of the cumulative tail sums $(\sum{l=L}^{\infty} (2l+1)C_l)^{1/2}$ .
+421 Detailed studies of the solutions and their approximations were presented.
+In particular, regularity 422 properties and temporal dependencies of solutions were investigated.
+Approximations to the SPDE 423 solutions were proposed and the upper bound analysis of approximation errors was provided.
+It 424 was demonstrated that the magnitude of approximation errors is determined by the angular power 425 spectrum C_l and decreases at the rate of the cumulative tail sums $(\sum{l=L}^{\infty} (2l+1)C_l)^{1/2}$.

-The numerical studies investigated the dependence of solution fields on parameters of the SPDE model and provided some insight into the evolution of Shannon entropy for hyperbolic diffusion.
+The numerical studies investigated the dependence of solution fields on parameters of the SPDE model and provided some insight in evolution of Shannon entropy for hyperbolic diffusion.

-Some important problems and extensions for future research are:
+428 Some important problems and extensions for future research are:

-- Investigating the sharpness of the obtained upper bounds on approximation errors (see [8]); - Developing statistical estimators of the equation parameters and studying their asymptotic properties; - Extending the methodology to tangent spherical vector fields (see [37]); - Developing numerical methods for the obtained representations to deal with spectra of initial conditions; - Extending the analysis and numerical studies in Section 8 to other scenarios; - In line with the theme of this Special Issue, in future we intend to study the effect of nonlinear diffusivity in the equation
+- investigating the sharpness of the obtained upper bounds on approximation errors, see [8]; - developing statistical estimators of the equation parameters and studying their asymptotic properties; - extending the methodology to tangent spherical vector fields, see [30]; - developing numerical methods for the obtained representations to deal with spectra of initial conditions; - extending the analysis and numerical studies in Section 8 to other scenarios; - in line with the theme of this special issue, in future we intend to study the effect of nonlinear diffusivity in the equation

-$$q_t + \frac{1}{c^2}q{tt} = \nabla \cdot [D(q)\nabla q].$$
+$$q_t + \frac{1}{c^2} q{tt} = \nabla \cdot [D(q)\nabla q]$$

-For example, if q is the electron density in a plasma, D(q) is typically decreasing [38].
+For example, if q is the electron density in a plasma, D(q) is typically decreasing [7].